-Howard S. Turner begins his oral history discussing his early interests in chemistry before receiving his undergraduate degree in chemistry from Swarthmore College.
-Turner earned his PhD from Massachusetts Institute of Technology [MIT] in 1936 and before starting his career with E. I. DuPont de Nemours and Company working in the Experimental Station in Wilmington, Delaware, where he researched polymer 66, nylon, and Corfam.
+Howard S. Turner discusses his early interests in chemistry before receiving his undergraduate degree in chemistry from Swarthmore College.
+Turner earned his PhD from Massachusetts Institute of Technology in 1936 and before starting his career with E. I. DuPont de Nemours and Company working in the Experimental Station in Wilmington, Delaware, where he researched polymer 66, nylon, and Corfam.
 In 1947, after eleven years with DuPont, Turner left the company and in 1965, Turner left J&L to become president of Turner Construction Company, in New York.
 The company, started in 1902 by his uncle, was among the top construction firms in the country.

-Leslie L. Vadasz begins the oral history interview describing his childhood in Budapest during World War II.
+Leslie L. Vadasz begins by describing his childhood in Budapest during World War II.
 He began an undergraduate mechanical engineering program before continuing in solid state physics at McGill University.
-Vadasz joined Fairchild Semiconductor, where he helped develop the silicon gate process and later at Intel Corporationhe researched erasable programmable read-only memory.
+Vadasz joined Fairchild Semiconductor, where he helped develop the silicon gate process; later, at Intel Corporation he researched erasable programmable read-only memory.
 Vadasz recounts his role as general manager of the microcomputer components division and its interactions with the semiconductor industry.
 Vadasz concludes the interview with remarks on the importance of technical knowledge in both developmental and managerial work.

 Edwin J. Vandenberg begins his oral history discussing his early interests in science and the decision to focus on chemistry at Stevens Institute of Technology.
 He began his career at Hercules working on paper chemistry, where he contributed to the understanding of paper sizing as a colloid phenomenon.
 After working on World War II production of smokeless powder, Vandenberg returned to the Hercules research, working on a wide range of polymer syntheses.
 The interview concludes with an account of his retirement activities at Arizona State University, and reflections on his family, colleagues and ACS activities.

-Marvin L. Vestal obtained both bachelor's and master's degrees in Engineering Sciences from Purdue University, taking a break after two years to volunteer for the draft; he finished his undergraduate degree and master's degree on the GI Bill, coming out of Purdue with no college debt.
-During college he worked part time at Johnston Laboratories, meeting there Henry Rosenstock and Merrill Wallenstein, who had studied at the University of Utah under Austin Wahrhaftig and Henry Eyring, and who developed the quasi-equilibrium theory (QET) of mass spectrometry (MS).
+Marvin L. Vestal earned bachelor's and master's degrees in Engineering Sciences from Purdue University, taking a break after two years to volunteer for the draft; he finished his undergraduate degree and master's degree on the GI Bill.
+During college he worked part time at Johnston Laboratories, where he met Henry Rosenstock and Merrill Wallenstein.
 Vestal worked on the coincidence time-of-flight (TOF) project and also improved the machine with his invention of an electron multiplier.
 He founded Scientific Research Instrument Corporation (SRIC), with Gordon Fergusson, William Johnston (of Johnston Labs), and Bob Jones.
 The company licensed the new process chemical ionization (CI) from its inventors, Burnaby Munson and Frank Field.
-Ever restless, Vestal decided that the academic world held appeal, so he went to the University of Utah for a PhD in chemical physics, studying under Wahrhaftig and Futrell.
+Vestal decided to pursue a PhD in chemical physics at the University of Utah, studying under Wahrhaftig and Futrell.
 He built a triple quadrupole MS for photodissociation; with Calvin Blakely he built a crossbeam MS for his dissertation.
-PhD in hand, Vestal accepted a position at the University of Houston, where he stayed for eleven years.
-During those years he invented and patented thermospray and started another company, Vestec, which did so well he had to leave the University to work at Vestec (the company commercialized MALDI/TOF instruments).
+Vestal accepted a position at the University of Houston, where he stayed for eleven years.
+During those years he invented and patented thermospray and started another company, Vestec to commercialize MALDI/TOF instruments; the company did so well he left the University to work at Vestec.
 Vestec's merger with PerSeptive, led by Noubar Afeyan, eventually led to the merger with Applied Biosystems.
 After retiring for a short while, Vestal founded Virgin Instruments.

 James R. Von Ehr became interested in electronics when he was given vacuum tubes, a homemade Heathkit ham radio, and electronics magazines as a child.
 While studying computer science at Michigan State University, he helped hack into MSU's computer system with a group that named themselves the alternative systems programming group.
 Von Ehr was caught, but memorialized the experience in the name of his first company, Altsys Corporation.
 After college, he first worked for Texas Instruments, then started his own company, and developed games, utilities, fonts, and other programs for Macintosh.
 Later in his career, he became fascinated by nanotechnology, eventually founding the Texas Nanotechnology Initiative.
 Von Ehr meditates on the interface between computers and nano, the inevitability of progress, and the value of competition.